Requirements for Condemned Houses Texas

 Are There Options Other Than Selling?

-For those not want to sell a condemned house, here are other paths:
+For those who do not want to sell a condemned house, here are other paths:

 • Leasing to Tenants: Leasing may be an option if the property can be repaired.
 The owner must follow Texas real estate compliance standards and get the proper permits.
 Lower rent might be a trade-off for the property’s condition, but it can still bring income.